-If you have questions about Infor products, go to the Infor Xtreme Support portal.
+If you have questions about Infor products, go to Infor Concierge at <https://concierge.infor.com/> and create a support incident.

-If we update this document after the product release, we will post the new version on this website.
-We recommend that you check this website periodically for updated documentation.
+If we update this document after the product release, we will post the new version on the Infor Support Portal.
+To access documentation, select Search > Browse Documentation.
+We recommend that you check this portal periodically for updated documentation.